nnsW3/ethjs-query/docs/developer-guide.md

 ## Travis-ci and Coveralls Testing

-Note, this will generate a `coveralls` report locally.
+Note, that this will generate a `coveralls` report locally.

 ```
 npm run test-travis